Best Practices to Manage Different Types of Marketo User Roles & Permissions

 - Access Design Studio permission is divided into access to Access Email, Access Email Template, Access Form, Access Image, Access Landing Page, Access Landing Page Template, Access Snippet, Access Social App to create, edit, delete and approve actions in these areas of the design studio.

-- Access Database enables user roles to view as well as make changes static or smart lists with permissions to Access Segmentation, Delete Person or Delete List, Advanced List Import, Edit Person, Export Person, Merge People, Import List, Import Custom Object, Run Single Flow Actions and View Opportunity Data.
+- Access Database enables user roles to view as well as make changes static or smart lists with permissions to Access Segmentation, Delete Person or Delete List, Advanced List Import, Edit Person, Export Person, Merge People, Import List, Import Custom Object, Run Single Flow Actions, and View Opportunity Data.

 - Access SEO brings permissions to these two areas that are ‘Administered SEO’ and ‘Standard SEO’

-- Access Marketing Activities brings viewing permissions to different parts of ‘Marketing Activities’ tab across campaigns and campaign folders.
-With this permission, users can get permissions to actions such as, ‘Access SMS Message’, Delete SMS Message, ‘Approve SMS Message’, Edit SMS Message, Access Push Notification, Delete Push Notification, Edit Push Notification, Approve Push Notification, Activate Trigger Campaign, Access Awards, Clone Marketing Asset, Delete Marketing Asset, Import Program and List Import, Approve Email Program, Edit Marketing Asset, Edit Campaign Restrictions, and Schedule Batch Campaign.
+- Access Marketing Activities brings viewing permissions to different parts of the ‘Marketing Activities’ tab across campaigns and campaign folders.
+With this permission, users can get permissions to actions such as, ‘Access SMS Message’, Delete SMS Message, ‘Approve SMS Message’, Edit SMS Message, Access Push Notification, Delete Push Notification, Edit Push Notification, Approve Push Notification, Activate Trigger Campaign, Access Awards, Clone Marketing Asset, Delete Marketing Asset, Import Program, and List Import, Approve Email Program, Edit Marketing Asset, Edit Campaign Restrictions, and Schedule Batch Campaign.

 - Targeting and Personalization grants permissions to administer Web Personalization, Web Campaign Editor, CRE Campaign Launcher, CRE Campaign Editor, and Web Campaign Launcher.